utunga/wp_paeonline/wp-content/plugins/parallax-image/readme.txt

 3. A Parallax Window on a bootstrap theme with fullwidth template.

 == Changelog ==

+= 1.7 =
+Updated to work with Twenty Nineteen.
+Added ability to position overlay text top, center, or bottom.

 = 1.6 =
 Updated Parallax.js source script to version 1.5 fixes some flickering when placed close to other objects.